 Department of Transportation or another federal authority to engage in the carriage of persons or property in interstate commerce. - 3.
-Aircraft that are operated by air carriers authorized and certificated by the U.S.
+Aircraft that are operated by air carriers authorized and certificated by the U.S. - Department of Transportation or another federal or a foreign authority to engage in the carriage of persons or property in interstate or foreign commerce. - 29 4.
+Containers designed for use on and component parts attached or secured on the items set forth in subsections (D)(1) through (D)(3).

-Department of Transportation or another federal or a foreign authority to engage in the carriage of persons or property in interstate or foreign commerce. - 27 4.
-Containers designed for use on and component parts attached or secured on the items 28 set forth in subsections (D)(1) through (D)(3). - Compiler's note: The Governing Board issued an interpretation of Section 310C on April 18, 2006.
+- 1 Compiler's note: The Governing Board issued an interpretation of Section 310C on April 18, 2006.
+That - 2 interpretation can be found in the Library of Interpretations. - 3 Compiler's note: The Governing Board issued an interpretation of the definition of Section 310A on September 20, - 4 2007.
 That interpretation can be found in the Library of Interpretations.

-2 Section 311: GENERAL SOURCING DEFINITIONS
+6 Section 311: GENERAL SOURCING DEFINITIONS

-- For the purposes of Section 310, subsection (A), the terms "receive" and "receipt" mean: - 4 A. Taking possession of tangible personal property, - 5 B. Making first use of services, or - 6 C. Taking possession or making first use of digital goods, whichever comes first. - 7 The terms "receive" and "receipt" do not include possession by a shipping company on behalf of - 8 the purchaser.
+- For the purposes of Section 310, subsection (A), the terms "receive" and "receipt" mean: - 8 A. Taking possession of tangible personal property, - 9 B. Making first use of services, or - 10 C. Taking possession or making first use of digital goods, whichever comes first. - The terms "receive" and "receipt" do not include possession by a shipping company on behalf of - the purchaser.